MooersLab/diary2022inLaTeX/README.md

 The *main.tex* document is fed to the compiler.

 Compile with lualatex and the `-escape-shell` key (for the minted package).
-The compile.sh script is run in the top level of the folder `2023diary`, which you can rename.
+The compile.sh script runs at the top level of the folder `2023diary`, which you can rename.
 The document is easy to compile with the click of a button using the Overleaf website.
 The empty shell document takes several seconds to compile.
-A 1000-page document will compile in about 60 seconds.
+A 1000-page document will be compiled in about 60 seconds.

 This long compile time is another advantage of the modular approach instead of having everything in one tex file.
 I comment out the inactive months in the *0AAAContents.tex* file to shorten the compile time to a few seconds.